 You can set the speed controls as high as 60 WPM.
 The program will produce precise timing on most computers at or below 35 WPM.
 Above that, you will need to reduce the tone envelope rise/fall time below the default 8ms (see next section).
 If you reduce it too far you will start to hear key clicks.
 This may be unavoidable for real QRQ at 50 WPM and above.
 Also, QRQ receiving can greatly benefit from the use of an ASIO audio driver.
 See the next section for info on ASIO and where to get an ASIO adapter for your existing sound card.
 For telegraph sounder audio, as well as with real sounders, results above 35 WPM will probably be unsatisfactory.

 You can select to have CW radio tone, old-time CW spark gap tone, or telegraph sounder output.
-Selecting Telegraph Sounder also changes the format of the Morse Code output.
+Selecting Telegraph Sounder also changes the message format of the Morse Code output.
 Telegraph sounds cause the output messages (e.g., news summaries) to be in the format of a telegram with old-fashioned date/time.
 CW Radio Tone and CW Spark Gap cause the messages to be in the format of a radio message.

 If you select CW Radio Tone, clicking the up and down arrow in the Tone Freq. box will play a short tone at the new frequency.
 If you select CW Spark Gap you can cycle through the available spark gap sounds.
 If you select Telegraph Sounder, you can cycle through the available sounder sounds in the same way.

 On the main window there is a little hyperlink Sound cfg.
 This opens the Sound Settings window where you can select the Windows sound device that is used for audio output and the CW tone envelope rise and fall times.
 If you want to use a sound output device ("sound card") other than the one currently selected in Windows, you can select it in the drop down list.
 To use the one selected in Windows, select Primary Sound Driver.
 In addition, if your system has a special low-latency driver that conforms to the Steinberg Audio Stream Input/Output (ASIO) protocol, you can select that as well (though static, fading, spark gap and telegraph sounds are not supported).
 The advantage of ASIO is that, for high speed receiving (QRQ) the generated Morse audio is cleaner and more accurately timed.
 Even if your sound driver doesn't natively support ASIO, you may be able to reduce your sound feedback latency via the ASIO4ALL universal ASIO driver for WDM Audio.
+Most PCs as of now (2024) will be able to handle Morse output up to 35 WPM with the native sound system.

 You can use a command line to run the Morse RSS News program.
 With command line options, you can specify the feed URL as well as tell it to start without you needing to click the Start button: